-Elsewhere, Nietzsche, without any physiological consideration as to the notion of body, attributes to morals a purely social origin: Wherever we encounter a morality, we also encounter valuations and an order of rank of human impulses and actions.
+Elsewhere, Nietzsche, setting aside the physiological aspect of the body, attributes a purely social origin to morality: Wherever we encounter a morality, we also encounter valuations and an order of rank of human impulses and actions.
 These valuations and orders of rank are always expressions of the needs of a community and herd: whatever benefits it most—and second most, and third most—that is also considered the first standard for the value of all individuals.
 Morality trains the individual to be a function of the herd and to ascribe value to himself only as a function.
 The conditions for the preservation of different communities were very different; hence there were very different moralities. […] Morality is herd instinct in the individual

 1.

-At last, Nietzsche attributes the origin of the Christian morality to a psychological feeling: the “ressentiment” (which could be defined as the angry consciousness of our weakness, and jealousy about strong people): The slave revolt in morality begins when the ressentiment itself becomes creative and gives birth to values: the ressentiment of those beings who are prevented from a genuine reaction, that is, something active, and who compensate for that with a merely imaginary vengeance
+Finally, Nietzsche traces the origin of Christian morality to a psychological state: ressentiment (which he defines as a kind of bitter anger arising from one’s own sense of weakness and jealous envy toward those who are not): The slave revolt in morality begins when the ressentiment itself becomes creative and gives birth to values: the ressentiment of those beings who are prevented from a genuine reaction, that is, something active, and who compensate for that with a merely imaginary vengeance

-If I adopt this or that morality, it is because it is in my interest to do so.
-If I am humble, it is because I have an interest, as a weak person, not to draw the attention of strong people: When stepped on, a worm doubles up.
+I adopt a moral code because it aligns with my self-interest.
+If I am humble, it is because, as a weak person, it benefits me not to be arrogant, helping me avoid provoking the powerful: When stepped on, a worm doubles up.
 That is clever.
 In that way, he lessens the probability of being stepped on again.
 In the language of morality: humility

 3.

-At first, Nietzsche makes a distinction between the two preceding questions: Basically even then the real concern for me at heart was something much more important than coming up with hypotheses about the origin of morality, either my own or from other people (or, more precisely stated—this latter issue was important to me only for the sake of a goal to which it was one path out of many).
+Nietzsche begins by showing that he indeed distinguishes between these two questions: Basically even then the real concern for me at heart was something much more important than coming up with hypotheses about the origin of morality, either my own or from other people (or, more precisely stated—this latter issue was important to me only for the sake of a goal to which it was one path out of many).
 For me the issue was the value of morality—and in that matter I had to take issue almost alone with my great teacher Schopenhauer

 4.

-He affirms here that determining the origin of morality is only secondary to a more ambitious project: defining its value – or foundation, to the extent that Nietzsche remarks that if the origin of morality was a mistake (for example, the erroneous opinion of a person about his/her morality), its value would not be diminished: But the worth of a precept, "Thou shalt," is fundamentally different from and independent of such opinions about it, and must be distinguished from the weeds of error with which it has perhaps been overgrown: just as the worth of a medicine to a sick person is altogether independent of the question whether he has a scientific opinion about medicine, or merely thinks about it as an old wife would do.
+He thus asserts that grasping the origin of morality is only secondary to a far more ambitious project: grasping its value - or its foundation.
+Indeed, he argues that even if the origin of morality were based on an error (for instance, a people’s opinion about their own morality), this would not necessarily reduce its value: But the worth of a precept, "Thou shalt," is fundamentally different from and independent of such opinions about it, and must be distinguished from the weeds of error with which it has perhaps been overgrown: just as the worth of a medicine to a sick person is altogether independent of the question whether he has a scientific opinion about medicine, or merely thinks about it as an old wife would do.
 A morality could even have grown out of an error: but with this knowledge the problem of its worth would not even be touched

 5.